Identifying the post-pandemic determinants of low performing students in Latin America through Interpretable Machine Learning methods: Discussion

-The utility of Local SHAP values cannot be undervalued.
+The utility of local SHAP values cannot be underestimated.
 They are a powerful policy tool as they offer an identification strategy of students locked into lower performing groups (or at risk of falling into that group) because they, not only rank leading covariates revealing positive or negative impacts of each variable on the model output for each observation (student), but also because they give the specific values each covariates take in that ranking, thereby given precise profiles of students.
-Results from the SHAP method can further guide follow-up qualitative studies attempting to gather more in-depth information on the reasons behind poor performance, a sequential combination of ML approaches and interviews used in late research (\citealp{gonzalez21,jayachandran23}).
-The sequential application of estimated SHAP values in learning surveys with qualitative interviews (mixed methods), is an interesting avenue for future research which can offer more insights into the learning crisis problem.
-Below, I flesh out policy implications from leading regional estimates which can be framed as a gradual two-way process of interventions: (i) first, to identify those at the bottom of achievement; and (ii) to introduce leverage mechanisms to modify covariates of level 0 (or level 1) students towards profiles of level 1 (level 2) students.
+Results from the SHAP method can also further guide follow-up qualitative studies attempting to gather more in-depth information on the reasons behind poor performance.
+This sequential combination of ML approaches and interviews has been applied in certain studies (e.g., \citealp{gonzalez21,jayachandran23}).
+The sequential application of estimated SHAP values in learning surveys with qualitative interviews is an interesting avenue for future research by offering more insights into the learning crisis problem.
+Below, we flesh out some policy implications from leading regional estimates which can be framed as a gradual two-way process of interventions: (i) first, to identify those at the bottom of achievement; and (ii) to introduce leverage mechanisms to modify covariates of level 0 (level 1) students towards profiles of level 1 (level 2) students.\footnote{Within this two-way process it is relevant to emphasise that is possible to further add the timing of these mechanisms behind the shift on covariates.
+For example, short term policies are linked to an educational process's proximal covariates which can be more easily modified (e.g., repetition, gender gaps, supporting Indigenous schools, books investments), whereas schools’ physical and ICT infrastructure and connectivity can be deemed as medium-term targets, and the overall wealth-driven inequality of schooling outcomes, for instance, a longer-term societal objective.
+We are thankful to an anonymous referee for pointing this out.}